gitify-app/gitify/README.md

 - [x] Use ES6 - Because ES6!
 - [x] Move from Reflux to Redux - I've spent some time rewriting gitify to redux.
 It's just amazing.
 - [x] Update Bootstrap to version 4 - Which means move from LESS to SCSS.
+- [x] `90%` Rewrite tests with Mocha - Since gitify is moving from Reflux to Redux, all tests have to be rewritten.
 - [ ] Revamp the UI.
 From Scratch?
 - [ ] Rebranding - New Logo!
 Fresh stuff!
-- [ ] Rewrite tests (Mocha?) - Since gitify is moving from Reflux to Redux, all tests have to be rewritten.

 If you would like to help let me know!
 There is a slack channel for gitify in the [atom](http://atomio.slack.com) team.
 See badge on the header.